-Children must have a statement of Special Educational Needs, identifying speech and language disorder as their primary need, before being offered a place at Green Street Green or Raglan School.
-Children come from settings all over the borough and usually transport is provided by the local authority.
+Children coming into the provision must have an Education Health Care Plan, identifying severe speech and/or language disorder as their main need.
+Children come from settings all over the London Borough of Bromley.
+In most cases transport is provided by the local authority.

-Disorder’ means atypical development rather than delay which means development follows a typical pattern, but slower.
+“Disorder’” means that there are differences in a child’s development of language rather than “delay” which means language is following a typical pattern, but slower.

-Typically the children may have difficulty with many, or all, of the following aspects:
+Often, our children have difficulty with many, or all, of the following:

 · Listening and paying attention